Protected animal permits for scientific/research or educational purposes - non-protected areas

-On non-protected areas, such as public purposes reserves and private land, you will need a permit to take, use, keep or interfere with protected animals for either scientific or educational purposes.
-Protected plants are not subject to scientific or educational purposes permits, but you may need a permit to clear, harvest or grow protected plants.
+Protected plants in non-protected areas are not subject to scientific, research or educational purposes permits, but you may need a permit to clear, harvest or grow protected plants.

-A Scientific Purposes Permit or an Educational Purposes Permit can be issued under the Nature Conservation Act 1992.
+A Research permit or an Educational purposes permit is issued under the Nature Conservation Act 1992.